 Forbes is a well-known business news website that generates significant revenue through advertising.

 One strategy that Forbes employs to increase its CPM rates is to offer targeted advertising options based on audience behavior and interests.
-Forbes also uses programmatic advertising to optimize its ad inventory and generate higher CPM rates.
+Forbes also uses programmatic advertising to optimize its ad inventory and generate higher ad rates.

 BuzzFeed